Aristocracy of Norway: Modern aristocracy

 Fritzøehus, palace of the Treschow family.

 The modern aristocracy is known as adel (nobility).
-The parts of the nobility that are regarded as new in Norway consisted of immigrated persons and families of the old nobility of Denmark, of recently ennobled persons and families in Norway as well as in Denmark, and of persons and families whose (claimed) noble status was confirmed or—for foreigners—naturalised by the King.
+The parts of the nobility that are regarded as new in Norway consisted of immigrant persons and families of the old nobility of Denmark, of recently ennobled persons and families in Norway as well as in Denmark, and of persons and families whose (claimed) noble status was confirmed or—for foreigners—naturalised by the king.

-An absolute monarch since 1660, the King could ennoble and for that sake remove the noble status of anyone he wished and—unlike earlier—without approval from the Council of the Kingdom.
+An absolute monarch since 1660, the king could ennoble and, for that matter, revoke the noble status of anyone he wished and—unlike earlier—without approval from the Council of the Kingdom.
 He could even elevate dead humans to the estate of nobles.
 For example, four days after his death in 1781, Hans Eilersen Hagerup was ennobled under the name de Gyldenpalm.
 This made as well his legitimate children and other patrilineal descendants noble.

 In particular there were two ways of receiving noble status: via an office (informally known as office nobility) and via a letters patent (informally known as letter nobility).

 On 25 May 1671 King Christian V created 31 counts and barons.
 As such two classes were created in addition to the class of nobles: the class of barons (Norwegian: friherrestand) and the class of counts (Norwegian: grevestand).
 A noble was per definition untitled, and barons and counts did not belong to the class of nobles, but to their respective classes.
 However, all three constituted the estate of nobles.
 Barons and counts could be either titular or feudal.
 The latter constituted the feudal nobility (lensadel).
 On 22 April 1709 King Frederick IV introduced the title of marquis.

 The introduction of the titles of count and baron was controversial in the old nobility, who were old enemies of royal absolutism and whom the titles sought to outrank.
 One reaction was the anonymously published theatre play Comedy of the Count and the Baron, written in 1675.